Next Launch:

 Vega-C

-Participating States in the Vega-C programme are Austria, Belgium, Czech Republic, France, Germany, Ireland, Italy, Netherlands, Norway, Romania, Spain, Sweden, and Switzerland.
+Vega-C’s development and operations are supported by multiple ESA member states, reflecting broad European cooperation.
+Participating countries include Austria, Belgium, Czech Republic, France, Germany, Ireland, Italy, Netherlands, Norway, Romania, Spain, Sweden, and Switzerland.

 Vega-C